-

 360° APPROACH

 Information - Being informed is a crucial part of you being safe and comfortable.
-IOM can pro- vide you with relevant, current information and options regarding your stay in Romania.
+IOM provides current information and options regarding your stay in Romania.
 This is available at our premises or through mobile teams that may travel in several cities across Romania.

-Counselling - Our counselors work with you on an individual basis taking into consideration, your specific needs and circumstances.
+Counselling - Our counsellors work with you on an individual basis taking into consideration, your specific needs and circumstances.
 They support you in assessing available options, services and assistance for you.

 Housing & Shelter - With partners, IOM is providing safe, private and accessible accommodation to individuals and families who fled Ukraine.